WrestleMania X-Seven: Event

-The penultimate match was between The Undertaker and Triple H. For his entrance, Triple H had British heavy metal band Motörhead perform his theme song, "The Game", live.
-The match started with the two fighting outside of the ring with Triple H quickly being put through the replacement Spanish announcers' table.
-Later on, referee Mike Chioda accidentally had Triple H catapulted into him and was then attacked by Undertaker due to his dissatisfaction over a two-count.
+The penultimate match was between The Undertaker and Triple H. For his entrance, Triple H had heavy metal band Motörhead perform his theme song, "The Game", live.
+The match started with the two fighting outside of the ring, with Triple H quickly being put through the replacement Spanish announcers' table.
+Later on, referee Mike Chioda accidentally had Triple H catapulted into him, and was then attacked by The Undertaker due to his dissatisfaction over a two-count.
 With Chioda knocked out, the two brawled outside the ring, through the crowd, and into the technical area.
-On top of scaffolding, Triple H used a steel chair to attack Undertaker's legs, but Undertaker retaliated with a chokeslam off the scaffolding, followed by a diving elbow drop.
-Back in the ring, Undertaker hit Triple H with a Tombstone piledriver and went for the pin but Chioda was still unconscious.
-Later in the match, Triple H tried to pin Undertaker after hitting him in the head with a sledgehammer while in the Last Ride position but only gained a two-count.
-Triple H sent Undertaker into the corner and stood on the second rope to hit him with more punches, but Undertaker countered with a Last Ride, allowing him to pin Triple H and increase his WrestleMania winning streak to 9–0.
+On top of scaffolding, Triple H used a steel chair to attack The Undertaker's legs, but The Undertaker retaliated with a chokeslam off the scaffolding, followed by a diving elbow drop.
+Back in the ring, The Undertaker hit Triple H with a Tombstone piledriver and went for the pin, but Chioda was still unconscious.
+Later in the match, Triple H tried to pin The Undertaker after hitting him in the head with a sledgehammer while in the Last Ride position, but only gained a two-count.
+Triple H sent The Undertaker into the corner and stood on the second rope to hit him with more punches, but The Undertaker countered with a Last Ride, allowing him to pin Triple H and increase his WrestleMania winning streak to 9–0.